This post may contain affiliate links. We may earn money from the companies mentioned in this post.

 Yes, that's right...
 I use these remote training dog collars as well!
 Do not use this type of collar until your dog has been trained for at least 6 months, and understands what you are asking of him.

-I use them with advanced dog training, when we start doing off-leash obedience, such as long distance recalls.
+I use them with intermediate and advanced dog training, and when we start doing off-leash obedience, such as long distance recalls.
 It's also great for troubleshooting behavior problems such as aggression.

 Once again, in the proper hands they are wonderful tools to further a dog's obedience training.
-Please do not attempt to use this collar without professional training!
+Please don't attempt to use this collar without professional training!

 This last type of dog training collar that we'll look at is an anti-bark collar.
 It's hands-free, and doesn't require you to push a button for a correction to occur.